initqp/somd/README.md

 ## INSTALLATION
 SOMD only runs on GNU/Linux distros.
-The installation requires a working `g++` compiler (must have C++11 supports), a Python3 installation and three additional Python3 libraries (cython, mdtraj and toml).
-You could install SOMD by following steps.
+The installation requires a working `g++` compiler (with C++11 supports), a Python3 interpreter and three additional Python3 libraries (cython, mdtraj and toml).
+You could install SOMD by the following steps.

 1. Install the required dependence with:
     ```bash